Amylmetacresol

 Amylmetacresol (AMC) is an antiseptic used to treat infections of the mouth and throat.
-It is used as an active pharmaceutical ingredient in Strepsils, Cēpacol, Gorpils and Lorsept throat lozenges, typically in combination with dichlorobenzyl alcohol, another antiseptic.
+It is used as an active pharmaceutical ingredient in Strepsils, Cēpacol, Gorpils, Cofsils and Lorsept throat lozenges, typically in combination with dichlorobenzyl alcohol, another antiseptic.

 Medical uses

 The lozenges are used to treat sore throat and minor mouth and throat infections including pharyngitis and gingivitis.

 A 2017 meta-analysis found that the combination of AMC with dichlorobenzyl alcohol has a modest advantage over un-medicated lozenges regarding pain relief.

 Contraindications

 No contraindications are known apart from hypersensitivity to the substance.

 Adverse effects

 Amylmetacresol sometimes causes soreness of the tongue.
 Hypersensitivity reactions are very rare and show symptoms such as nausea or dyspepsia, although it is not entirely clear which side effects are caused by AMC and which by dichlorobenzyl alcohol or other ingredients of the lozenges.

 AMC has a low toxicity with an LD50 of 1500 mg/kg body weight (in rats).